 Networking Protocols, experimentation, at-sea trials.
-We are involved in several research activities for underwater mobile networking.
-There, our focus is centered around the design of networking protocol (channel access, routing, data gathering, etc).
-Various experimental activities are also on the way, including simulation, lab and field test of network protocols and at-sea testing.
+We are involved in several research activities for underwater networking.
+There, our focus is centered around the design of networking protocols and interfaces with commercial and prototype undersea devices.
+Various experimental activities are also on the way.

 Underwater networking poses serious challenges to network designers, as no straightforward translation exists between protocols for the terrestrial wireless radio environment and their underwater counterparts.
 The main reason behind this is the different nature of the underwater acoustic channel: long propagation delays (the average propagation speed of an acoustic wave is about 1500 m/s underwater, nearly 200’000 times smaller than radio waves in the air), strong multipath effects, long-term channel variations, and last but not least a much smaller bandwidth available (due to the use of acoustic frequencies, i.e., in the tens of kHz range), which turns into lower transmit bit rates.
 While radio and optical waves may also be an option for underwater communications, acoustic waves still foster a lot of interest, as they are currently the only means to reach distances longer than a few hundred meters.
 With the proper configuration of transmission hardware parameters, acoustic waves can travel up to tens of kilometers, making long range communication feasible, albeit at a possibly very low bit rate.

 As there is no widely agreed upon model for the channel, we seek new models that are sufficiently compact yet simple enough to be plugged into a network simulator.
 This activity is carried out in cooperation with institutions and research centers that can provide real data from undersea measurement campaigns.

 Underwater acoustic channel can be simulated using ray-tracer as well.
 We develop the WOSS Framework to obtain realistic acustic channel realization based on ray-tracer to be used in underwater network simulators.